Prakhar-Gupta-03/Youtube-Automations/README.md

 # How to run the program

-After downloading the libraries, the user needs to run the program by using the command "python main.py" in the terminal.
+After downloading the libraries, the user needs to run the program by using the command 'python main.py' in the terminal.